Written By:

 This is the part where everything kinda falls apart for this blender.
 The black stainless steel blades are indeed well made in order to achieve a perfect blend, but everything surrounding it and the pitcher is not good at all.
 Gear engagement points are poorly designed, making the contents of the jar either leak easily or get the stinky odor of smoke and motor oil inside the food contents.
 As such, we urge you to go through our Breville Bbl620 Fresh Furious Blender review to find a better option.

 Other than the thermal-resistant glass jug and the countertop base, this blender doesn’t really come with much else inside the box.
+In that case, if you want something more durable, read our list of blenders with glass containers.
 We can’t really fault the Braun PureMix Power Countertop Blender in this aspect, as other related products in this range also don’t come included with many different accessories (e.g., the Oster Reverse Crush Blender) either.
 But it does look stylish and modern overall.
-The Cuisinart Velocity Ultra blender, however, comes with a food processor attachment as well as travel cups.
+Also, check out our Cuisinart Velocity Ultra blender review, which comes with a food processor attachment as well as travel cups.

 Well, at almost $150, the value proposition of the Braun PureMix Power Blender doesn’t look very good at all.
 However, it is about half the price of the Blendtec Designer 725 blender.
 It is plagued by many different design flaws, and the specifications are lackluster compared to the price.
 Braun’s customer service doesn’t fare well either and is actively hated by most users in the review.
 Only the automated modes and the free shipping saves its face.
 So, we can’t really recommend it to everyone in good conscience.
 However, it can be a good option if you find a stellar deal on it.